-The Senate has left for the weekend, guaranteeing the money buoying roughly 30 million jobless Americans during the current pandemic induced economic crisis will at least temporarily dry up.
+The Senate has been unable to decide on extending benefits, guaranteeing the money buoying roughly 30 million jobless Americans during the current pandemic induced economic crisis will at least temporarily dry up.
 The resulting sentiment is reflected in the title of this article and was also a theme I saw across several recent comments on a Reddit article I posted to get a pulse of how the broader community of unemployed or underemployed Americans.
 The response I got was quite overwhelming but it was not a shock to people that our bitterly divided congressional leaders (Republicans in this case, but all are playing politics ahead of the upcoming election) didn’t have a plan for an extension given the expiry of this benefit was known for months.
 Here are some highlights and reactions, including some commentary from my end!
 Feel free to leave a comment and get into the discussion.

 I’m pissed off, it would be one thing if there wasn’t a raging pandemic and tens of millions unemployed.
 They are acting like it’s our fault we lost our jobs, and we need to go back to nonexistent jobs.
 They aren’t living in reality, and I really think they are going to send millions of us into poverty because they can’t stand the thought of some poor people making more than starvation wages.
 (Tlehmann22)